trifork/riack/README.md

 ####wolfSSL (optional)
 Riack uses wolfSSL to support TLS/SSL connections and authentication.
 Tested with wolfSSL 3.9.0.
 Other versions will most likely work fine.
 Find it here https://github.com/wolfSSL/wolfssl

+ECC (Elliptic Curve Cryptography) is currently not supported.

 ###Ready
 Get a prompt and move to Riack top folder and do
 ```